jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Lab

 The objectives of this lab will be to use the shell and understand meta-characters, pipes, search, and tools.
 The outcome will be that you will be able to successfully use meta-characters for file creation, location, modification, and manipulation.
 You will successfully master the concept of pipes and redirection as well.
 Resist the temptation to use the GUI file manager and a web browser.
 All actions will be done through the shell.
+You can use either Ubuntu or Fedora based os.

 1. Your PWD is ~.
 Make a new directory called ```text```.
 In that directory Use the ```wget``` command to retrieve a compressed file (zip) of the class textbook from: [https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip](https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip) and extract it.
     i)  Take a screenshot of the above commands used to extract the zip file